envdes/obswx/_sources/index.rst.txt

-.. ctsmpy documentation master file, created by sphinx-quickstart on Tue Jan 23 16:49:22 2024.
+.. obswx documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.